-You’re not a horny teenager.
+You’re not a horny teenager, and you don’t have a pornography addiction.
 You’re a professional and a functional family man (maybe in that order, maybe in reverse).
 You do, however, tiptoe into the seedier corners of the internet from time to time.
 You like porn, and you’re not alone.
-Hungry eyes took in 4.6 billion hours of porn in 2016—some five thousand centuries of smut.
+Hungry eyes took in 4.6 billion hours of porn in 2016 — some five thousand centuries of smut.
 But how does this adult habit impact your mental health?
 Can it take a toll on your family?
 And how much porn is too much?
-The answers to these questions are harder to find than footage of even the most acrobatic carnal acts.
+Is pornography addiction even possible?
+The answers are harder to find than footage of the most acrobatic carnal acts.
 But, thanks to new research, they are finally coming into focus.

 “That’s the sort of porn consumption that wreaks havoc on relationships,” says Samuel Perry, a sociologist at the University of Oklahoma.
 “That’s what people are talking about when they talk about porn’s potentially destructive consequences.”